Tujt/COMS6998-gp-MoE/README.md

 We conduct head-to-head comparisons of dense and MoE variants under identical training setups, tracking both performance (e.g., F1-score) and efficiency metrics (e.g., GPU memory usage, convergence speed).
 Our findings aim to inform the design of smaller, deployable LLMs that remain performant even under tight resource constraints.

 This repository includes all code, training scripts, and configuration files for reproducing our experiments.

+## Code Repository:
+project_run.py is the main code used to train the models. req.txt and set_up.sh are used for set up the environment for training. ds_config.json is the configuration file for DeepSpeed, defining optimization strategies and hyperparameters for distributed training.

 ## Setup (Windows)
 1. Install conda